 How much fabric do you need to make a dice bag with dividers

 You only need two fat quarters of fabric, and 2 yards of cord.
-I used these colorful prints from the Watermark collection by Tammie Green for Riley Blake Designs, and added some matching solid blue.
+I used these colorful prints from the Watermark collection by Tammie Green, and added some matching solid blue.
 Super happy about how it turned out!

 The size of your diy dice bag